 Spend time in schools identifying how major theories of administration apply to specific problems in the school and how the school interacts with the district and the community.
 Practice day-to-day activities of an educational leader in a systems-thinking, building-level setting.
 Focus on application of concepts related to selection, recruitment, certification, orientation, staff development, evaluation, transfer, dismissal and retirement.
 Apply general legal concepts and statutes to various situations and personal/professional liability.
 Practicum experiences encompass advanced leadership activities.
 Third semester practicum includes broad and in-depth leadership activities.
 Prerequisites: EL 823, 825.

 Examines theoretical concepts related to curriculum philosophies and developmental processes.
 Examines recent programs and proposals as well as curriculum development at the building and school system levels.
 Reviews techniques of program evaluation and major learning theories and principles.
-Prerequisites: EL 813, 823, 835, admission to the MEd in educational leadership, or instructor's consent.
+Prerequisites: EL 803, 813, 833 or by permission.

 Spend time in schools identifying how major theories of administration apply to specific problems in the school and how the school interacts with the district and the community.
 Practice day-to-day activities of an educational leader in a systems-thinking, building-level setting.
 Apply the concepts of curriculum theories and major learning theories and principles as they relate to academic and behavioral aspects of the classroom.
 Fourth semester practicum culminates in proficiency of building-level leadership experiences.
 Prerequisites: EL 835.
 Corequisites: EL 843 (inquiry-based emphasis), or 823 (urban-based emphasis).

 EL 852.
-Special Studies in Educational Administration and Supervision 3 credit hours
+Special Studies in Educational Administration and Supervision (3).

 Group studies in new materials, new research or innovations in advanced educational administration and supervision areas for practicing administrators or advanced students.
 Repeatable for credit with departmental consent.
 Prerequisite: departmental consent.